 Not sure what operating systems you are likely to use?
 Then VirtualBox is a good choice because it supports an amazingly wide selection of host and client combinations.

 Windows from XP onwards, any Linux level 2.4 or better, Windows NT, Server 2003, Solaris, OpenSolaris and even OpenBSD Unix.
 There are even people that nostalgically run Windows 3.x or even IBM OS/2 on their modern systems,

 It also runs on Apple Mac, and for Apple users, it can host a client Mac VM session.

 Oracle has been kind enough to support VirtualBox, and provide a wide selection of pre-built developer VMs to download and use at no cost.

-Boot Camp is Apple’s free tool for running a Virtual session under macOS, but those that need to do this on a regular basis use Parallels, now owned by software behemoth Corel.
+Boot Camp is Apple’s free tool for running a Virtual session under macOS, but those that need to do this on a regular basis use Parallels Desktop, now owned by software behemoth Corel.

-A few of the elegant things that Parallels can do is make Windows alerts appear in the Mac notification centre, and operate a unified clipboard.
+A few of the elegant things that Parallels can do is make Windows alerts appear in the Mac notification center, and operate a unified clipboard.

 Most Mac users think of Parallels as a tool exclusively for using Windows, but it can be used to host a wide range of Linux distros, Chrome OS (which the best Chromebooks run) and even other (and older) versions of Mac OS.

-The lowest rung is $79.99 (£69.99) for the basic edition.
+The lowest rung is the basic edition.
 Above that is a Pro edition that can address more memory and supports development environments like Microsoft Visual Studio.
 And, a Business Edition that includes centralized license management tools for IT professionals to use.

 The QEMU website isn’t very sophisticated, but don’t let that put you off.